Olympic gold-winning hockey legend Keshav Datt dies | Sports-Games

 Two-time Olympic gold medal-winning hockey legend Keshav Datt died on Wednesday due to age-related ailments, marking the end of a glorious era in the sport.

-The former center halfback died around 12.30 am at his residence in Santoshpur, Kolkata where he was living alone.
+The former centre halfback died around 12.30 am at his residence in Santoshpur, Kolkata where he was living alone.

+''It's a very sad time for our family.
+Normally I visit him three-four times a year but because of the pandemic, I've not been able to see him since 2019,'' his daughter Anjali Keshav Poulsen told PTI from Copenhagen.

+''I've booked my tickets and will be there from July 11-13 to perform the last rites,'' she added.

 A formidable half-back, he was part of India's historic feat at the 1948 Olympics where the country beat home team Britain 4-0 at the Wembley Stadium in London to win the first gold post Independence.